"Can you two not at least save it until after breakfast?" Karl Jenkins grumbled from across the dormitory.

 "Yeah," Albus sighed wistfully.
 "Once we get it working, the school will be ours."

-They climbed the stairs through the dark and quiet castle, ducking into the shadows and holding their breath whenever they heard a sound, and pausing every now and then to share a kiss.
+They climbed the stairs through the dark and quiet castle, ducking into the shadows and holding their breath whenever they heard a sound, pausing to share a kiss before moving on.

-At the foot of the Astronomy Tower, they stopped while Scorpius tried three different unlocking charms.
-The tower was out-of-bounds except for lessons, but it had a reputation as a popular trysting place among the students.
+At the foot of the Astronomy Tower, Scorpius tried three different unlocking charms.
+The tower was out-of-bounds except for lessons, but it had a reputation as a popular trysting place for students.
 At last, the lock clicked and the door swung open.
 Albus followed Scorpius up the winding staircase.

-It had been cold inside the castle, but that was nothing compared to the night air at the top of the tower.
-A breeze blew the light drizzle into their faces.
+It had been chilly inside the castle, but that was nothing compared to the night air at the top of the tower.
+A cold wind blew the light drizzle into their faces.

 "Oh!" cried Scorpius, disappointed.
 He hugged himself, stamping his slippered feet.

-"Come here," said Albus, opening his arms and wrapping his winter cloak around both of them.
+"Come here," said Albus, opening his arms and wrapping his winter cloak around them both.

-They moved to a spot where the castle wall gave better shelter from the weather.
-Scorpius huddled close to him, resting his head on Albus's shoulder.
+The castle wall gave them some shelter from the weather.
+Scorpius huddled close, resting his chin on Albus's shoulder.

 Once he had stopped shivering, Albus asked, "So, what did you want to show me?"

 "Hmmm?" sighed Scorpius.
 "Oh.
 Nothing.
 I just thought it would be romantic.
-You know, balmy spring evening, and all that."
+You know, balmy spring evening at the top of the Astronomy tower, and all that."

 Albus laughed.
 "When has it ever been balmy on my birthday?
 It's just barely April.
-But it's still romantic, weather notwithstanding."
+But I still think it's romantic, weather notwithstanding."

 "I memorised it," said Scorpius.
 "I wanted to say it for you under the stars, on that balmy spring evening I was hoping for."